Important Concepts In Qt Quick - Positioning

 Anchors allows an item to be placed either adjacent to or inside of another, by attaching one or more of the item's anchor-points (boundaries) to an anchor-point of the other.
 These anchors will remain even if the dimensions or location of one of the items changes, allowing for highly dynamic user-interfaces.

 A visual object can be thought of as having various anchor-points (or more correctly, anchor-lines).
 Other items can be anchored to those points, which means that as any object changes, the other objects which are anchored to it will adjust automatically to maintain the anchoring.

 Qt Quick provides anchors as a top-level concept.
 See the documentation about positioning with anchors for in-depth information on the topic.

 It is important to note that anchor-based layouts are generally far more performant than binding-based layouts, if pristine.
 A "pristine" anchor layout is one which uses only anchors (with object nesting) to determine the positioning, whereas a "contaminated" anchor layout is one which uses both anchoring and bindings (either on position-related [x,y] properties or on dimension-related [width,height] properties) to determine the position.

-The directionality of the written form of a language often has a great impact on how the visual elements of a user-interface should be positioned.
-Qt Quick supports right-to-left positioning of elements through the predefined-layouts as well as right-to-left text layouts.
+The directionality of the written form of a language often has a great impact on how the visual types of a user-interface should be positioned.
+Qt Quick supports right-to-left positioning of types through the predefined-layouts as well as right-to-left text layouts.

 Please see the documentation about right-to-left support in Qt Quick for in-depth information on the topic.